southy404/spaq/README.md

 - initial weight automatically seeded into stats
 - onboarding data stored as reusable athlete profile context

-### AI-ready foundation

-- athlete profile model
+### AI (Current State)

+The system is prepared for AI features with a structured pipeline already in place:

-- enriched context for future motivation / insight generation
+- athlete context generation
-- profile + stats prepared for Ollama-first / optional external provider setup later
+- enriched profile + stats pipeline ready for inference

+Current state:
+- local-first Ollama integration planned
+- fallback handling required in production
+- endpoints exist but are not fully active in deployed environments

 ### Mobile / sync direction